🍷Aionysus

 Curated pairings recommended by our sommelier team for Boal Borges 1875.

-Crème caramel - expert pairing for Boal Borges 1875
+Crème brûlée or crème caramel - expert pairing for Boal Borges 1875

-Pecan pie - expert pairing for Boal Borges 1875
+Pecan pie or treacle tart - expert pairing for Boal Borges 1875

-Roasted chestnuts - expert pairing for Boal Borges 1875
+Roasted nuts (chestnuts, walnuts, almonds) - expert pairing for Boal Borges 1875

 Wine collection - collector's notes for Boal Borges 1875